Song-Gq/stipPrototype/README.md

  * 9/4 RecycledView in NestedScrollView
  * 9/4 Repo created
  ## How to Run
- * Open in Android Studio and run on a virtual device or a real one via cable with debug mode on
+ * Open this project in Android Studio and run on a virtual device or a real one via cable with debug mode on
  * Make sure to have connection to dl.google.com